cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge43 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation43 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel43 ;
-    rdfs:comment "There are no procedures to limit the access to personal data and to the extent and amount necessary for those purposes" ;
+    rdfs:comment "There are no procedures to limit the access to personal data and to the extent and amount necessary for those purposes." ;
     rdfs:subClassOf fria:FRIA-reportChallenge4 ;
     owl:equivalentClass airo:Managing .